Economy of Belarus

-The economy of Belarus is an upper-middle income mixed economy.
-As a post-Soviet transition economy, Belarus rejected most privatisation efforts in favour of retaining centralised political and economic controls by the state.
+Belarus has an upper-middle income mixed economy.
+As a post-Soviet transition economy, the nation rejected most privatisation efforts in favour of retaining centralised political and economic controls by the state.
 The highly centralized Belarusian economy emphasizes full employment and a dominant public sector.
 It has been described as a welfare state practicing market socialism.
 Belarus is the world's 74th-largest economy by GDP.

 As of 2018, Belarus ranks 53rd from 189 countries on the United Nations Human Development Index, and appeared in the group of states with "very high development".
 With an efficient health system, it has a very low infant-mortality rate of 2.9 (compared to 6.6 in Russia or 3.7 in the United Kingdom).
 The rate of doctors per capita is 40.7 per 10,000 inhabitants (the figure is 26.7 in Romania, 32 in Finland, 41.9 in Sweden) and the literacy rate is estimated at 99%.
 According to the United Nations Development Program, the Gini coefficient (inequality indicator) is one of the lowest in Europe.

-Economic background
+Economic history

 Before the October Revolution, Belarus was a relatively backward and underdeveloped country, heavily reliant on agriculture and with rural overpopulation, although it experienced a rapid economic and industrial growth after the construction of railways in the late 19th century (with Minsk, Vitsebsk, Hrodna, Pinsk and Homel becoming significant industrial centres.
 The Second World War devastated Belarus, which lost about a quarter of its population and suffered immense destruction of infrastructure.

-In the post-war years, Belarus rapidly industrialised and became an important trade hub between the Soviet Union and Europe.
+In the post-war years, Byelorussian SSR rapidly industrialised and became an important trade hub between the Soviet Union and Europe.
 Manufacturing became a pillar of its economy emphasising tractors, heavy trucks, oil processing, metal-cutting lathes, synthetic fibres, TV sets, semi-conductors and microchips.
 In the 1980s, more than half of the industrial personnel of Belarus worked for enterprises with over 500 employees.
 Among the Soviet republics, it had an unusually high export rate of its products, about 80%, and was the most technologically advanced.
 Because of its role as a producer of products made from raw materials imported from the Soviet Union, Belarus was called "the Soviet assembly shop".

-Since the disintegration of the Soviet Union and under Lukashenko's leadership, Belarus has maintained government control over key industries and eschewed the large-scale privatizations seen in other former Soviet republics.
+Since the disintegration of the Soviet Union and under Alexander Lukashenko's leadership, Belarus has maintained government control over key industries and eschewed the large-scale privatizations seen in other former Soviet republics.